CocktailJS/cocktail/README.md

 A Cocktail playground can be found in [cocktail recipes](https://github.com/CocktailJS/cocktail-recipes) repo.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

-Lint and test your code using [Grunt](http://gruntjs.com/).
-### Running Tests
+### Running Lint & Tests
 Add your unit and/or integration tests and execute

-    $ grunt test
+    $ npm test

+### Run unit tests

+    $npm run unit

+### Run integration tests

+    $npm run integration

+### Lint your code

+    $ npm run lint

 ### Before Commiting
-Run grunt to check lint and execute tests
+Run `npm test` to check lint and execute tests

-    $ grunt
+    $ npm test

 ### Check test code coverage with instanbul